back to the blog

 CBT Test: The 5 Parts of a CBT | RideTo

-So if you’ve booked your CBT test with us in London or you just want to know what it entails, you’ve come to the right place.
+So if you’ve booked your CBT test with us or you just want to know what it entails, you’ve come to the right place.
 But we're not all talk, our very own Tom took his CBT training recently and has documented how it went, so have a read!
-It’s good to get an idea of what you’ll have to do on the day and the great news is, all the information you’ll need is included below!
+It’s good to get an idea of what you’ll have to do on the day and the great news is, all the information you’ll need is included below.
 Have a quick read, relax and remember; it’s not a test!

 Before the training begins there are some basic checks you will have to undergo:

 This will involve an eye test.
 This isn’t designed to catch you out but you will have to read a number plate standing 20 meters away.
 If you usually wear glasses or contact lenses don’t worry.
 You can still wear these, just don’t forget them!

 Next up will be a short introduction from the instructor.
 They will go through the basics, what to expect from your day and what you will come out with.

 Finally before you go any further they will check you have the correct licence and paperwork (see more on that here) to get on the bike and go through the equipment you’ll need to get on a motorcycle.
 This will include some advice on what is best to wear.
 If you want to check this too, then have a quick read of our article here.

 This is the first real learning section of your CBT test.
 It will undoubtedly involve lots of whiteboards and drawings.

 The ultimate aim of this section is to give you an understanding of how your vehicle works, what maintenance checks are needed and also to get a feel for your bike.
 Remember it’s not a test!
 You will be shown how everything works then given the chance to do it yourself to make sure you’re comfortable.

 So here’s how it will work, we’ve broken it down into 5 sections: